 - Daily stretches to loosen the band

 - Low impact activity – walking, biking, water exercises – You may not feel like moving with your knee pain but low impact activity can assist.
 Activities such as walking, biking, yoga or Tai Chi can keep your joints from stiffening up and causing more pain.
 Water exercises are also a great way to keep moving.
 The buoyancy of the water puts less pressure on the knee and can be quite refreshing as well.
+But if you keep on having to modify your activities, you likely could benefit from seeing a Physical Therapist to help you troubleshoot things so you can get back to your normal activities!

 - Physical Therapy – more on that next

-Physical Therapy and Your IT Band
+Is Physical Therapy Good for IT Band Syndrome?

 The expert physical therapists at Balance Within have years of experience with helping clients overcome their IT Band pain.
 We can assist by: